Polarizing, Petrographic, Geological

 Zeiss aus Jena benchtop scope -- BIGGERBY2002

 Documents, files, links, and images on these pages are for your personal use and information, and many are my property or the property of people who have allowed me to post them here.
-They are not for commercial use and may not be altered, sold, distributed, or otherwise used without specific permission from me or the people who own them.
+They are not for commercial use including eBay and may not be altered, sold, distributed, or otherwise used without specific permission from me or the people who own them.

 Images of Polarizing Microscopes

-Models on the Current Market (Spring 2008)
+Models on the Current Market (Fall 2012)

 Hinotek polarizing microscopes